 'Product Sudoku' printed from http://nrich.maths.org/

 By Henry Kwok

-3$ subgrids.
-Like the Sudoku Classic, it has two basic rules:
+Like a conventional Sudoku, this Product Sudoku has two basic rules:

-2. No column, row or box can have two squares with the same
+2. No column, row or subgrid can have two cells with the same number.

 A Short Demonstration

-cell to the right of the cell containing 20 and 4 in the cell
+the right of the cell containing 20 and 4 in the cell below.

-A word document containing the problem can be found here
+A printable version of the problem can be found here